 Euro coins with different designs on one side for each country: Photo copyright of the European Central Bank

 The currency is the Euro (denoted as €, Euro, or Eur, for short) and the subunit is cents.
 In French, it is pronounced "oo-ro" and "san-team", and in Dutch "yoo-ro" and "sent."
-1 Euro = 100 cents = approx. 128 yen (as of September 10, 2018).
-The back of the originally designed coins show King Philip (in distribution from February 2014; there are still many coins with the previous king).
+1 Euro is 100 cents, approx. JPY129 (as of August 27, 2021).
+The back of the originally designed coins show King Philip.

 Coins are available in €2, €1, 50 cents, 20 cents, 10 cents, 5 cents, 2 cents, and 1 cent.

 Tips are not generally required.
 You may provide a tip when receiving a special service.
 The following are guidelines.
 Varies with the class of hotel or restaurant.
-Many people provide tips as a thank you at the end of a local departure or arrival tour.
+Many people give a tip to tour guides at the end of a local guided tour in an amount to show gratitude.

 Voltage and plug

 The voltage is usually 220V and the frequency is 50 Hz.
-Plugs are two-pronged C-type or three-pronged SE type.
+Plugs are generally two-pronged C-type.

 Video and DVD